An orphanage is not enough

 How clubs work

 One of the important features of the J127 Orphan Initiative is that we bring in believers from nearby churches who love the children and nurture them through the club program.
 These leaders, often a husband and wife, model healthy families.
 They are friends, not teachers.
 The children call them auntie and uncle.
-David C Cook staff train and supervise them.
-These aunties and uncles are paid a modest stipend because we want them to stay long-term and be highly accountable.
+David C Cook staff help train and supervise the aunties and uncles.
 It is important for the children to have caring adults in their lives who engage with them frequently.
 We provide well-planned activities that draw out the children and lead them to health, faith and wholeness.

 The J127 program has activities for the kids every day of the week, with group sessions three times each week.
 Some orphanages have multiple clubs because we keep the ratio of children to leaders low enough for personal trust relationships to grow between the children and their auntie and uncle.
 Groups usually range between 15 and 35 orphans with two leaders.
 The program runs for three years, enough time to build a solid life foundation.

 Some people enjoy sponsoring a club entirely by themselves.
 Others like to enlist friends to join them in sponsoring a club.
-Or, we can match you with other sponsors, if you like, for as little as $40 per month.
+Or, we can match you with other sponsors if you like.

 Later, you can become involved with the kids as much or little as you wish.
 You can visit them.
 It will be the short-term mission trip of a lifetime!
 You can connect with them in other ways without traveling.
 Whether you choose to be actively involved or not, our staff will give you updates on the progress in your kids’ lives.

 Take the next step